-Interest-bearing financial assets are mainly bank balances which are short-term in nature and bank deposits which are insignificant.
+Interest-bearing financial assets are mainly bank balances which are short-term in nature and bank deposits which are subject to fixed interest rates.
 Hence, financial assets do not result in significant interest rate risk.

 The Group's exposures to interest rate risk mainly arise from bank loans bearing variable interest rates.